If you are unfamiliar with the term FOMO, you are missing out. Literally.

 Whether it’s in the workplace or in our social life, we all just want to be like the cool kids.
-At one time or another, we’ve all been preoccupied with the idea that someone, somewhere, is having a better time, making more money or leading a more exciting life than us.
+At one time or another, we’ve all been preoccupied with the idea that someone, somewhere, is having a better time, making more money, or leading a more exciting life than us.

 In the workplace, this obsession can manifest itself in a number of different ways:

 FOMO is real and it sucks.
-It can be debilitating and all consuming.
+It can be debilitating and all-consuming.

 When you spend your time worrying about what you might be missing, you end up missing things.
 It’s really quite ironic.
-And when the little voice inside your head urges you to supress those obsessive and compulsive thoughts, they pop back into your head stronger.
+And when the little voice inside your head urges you to suppress those obsessive and compulsive thoughts, they pop back into your head stronger.
 As evidenced by thought suppression experiments, when people are told not to think about a white bear for example, they end up thinking about it more frequently in a given time period.

 As social beings, we’re constantly comparing ourselves to others.
-Particularly those who we interact with regularly.
+Particularly those with who we interact regularly.

 There is an upside to this complex phenomenon.
 The fear of missing out is also an incredible motivator.

 It encourages us to be more socially active.
-It drives us to lead richer lives, filled with interest, excitement and pleasures.
+It drives us to lead richer lives, filled with interest, excitement, and pleasures.
 It motivates us to develop ourselves to the fullest extent.
 It encourages us to reach achievements that reward us with feelings of satisfaction and worth.

-At work, this can translate into better collaboration between team members, more sharing of ideas and better overall team morale.
+At work, this can translate into better collaboration between team members, more sharing of ideas, and better overall team morale.